Backup and restore

 $ sudo yum install mariadb-server

-And execute the following sentences:
+And execute the following statements:

 CREATE USER 'openkm'@'localhost' IDENTIFIED BY 's3cr3t0';